ookk2011/wuseman-EMAGNET/README.md

     chmod +x my-bruteforce-tool.sh
     ./my-bruteforce-tool.sh

+    And in another window:

+    ./emagnet --emagnet

-### Now just run emagnet and your patience is the key to success! :-)
+### Now your patience is the key to success! :-)

 ### Wiki Sections: